surullabs/lint/README.md

 ## Lint - run linters from Go

 Lint makes it easy to run linters from Go code.
 This allows lint checks to be part of a regular `go build` + `go test` workflow.
 False positives are easily ignored and linters are automatically integrated into CI pipelines without any extra effort.
-For detailed documentation check the [project website](https://www.timeferret.com/lint).
+Check the [project website](https://www.timeferret.com/lint) to learn more about how it can be useful.

 ### Quick Start